substrate-system/frost-dkg/README.md

 In a real life, each participant runs independently on different machines.
 (You would implement a network layer to pass messages between them.)

-The peer IDs should be consecurtive numbers from 1 - `<total number of peers>`.
+The peer IDs should be consecutive numbers from 1 - `<total number of peers>`.
 The peer IDs must be coordinated amongst peers to avoid collisions.

 >